xvxx/vial/docs/MANUAL.md

 Like `arg()`, `query()` returns `Option<&str>`.

-### POST Form Data
+### Form Data

 What's the web without open ended `<textarea>s`?
 Perish the thought.

-POST form data follows the same pattern as query and route parameters: use `request.form()` to access a form parameter:
+POSTed form data follows the same pattern as query and route
+parameters: use `request.form()` to access a form parameter:

 ```rust
 use vial::prelude::*;